-Most of us know good oral hygiene includes brushing, flossing and rinsing, but do you scrape your tongue?
+Most of us know good oral hygiene includes brushing, flossing and rinsing, but what about tongue scraping?

-In this guide, we’ll discuss the ancient origins of tongue scraping and how it can transform your oral health almost overnight.
+In this guide, we’ll discuss the ancient origins of using a tongue cleaner and how it can transform your oral health almost overnight.

-A tongue scraper or tongue tingler is traditionally a length of copper bent to a "U" shape.
+A tongue scraper, tongue cleaner or tongue tingler is traditionally a length of copper bent to a "U" shape.